rcc-uchicago/user-guide/docs/FAQ/data_management_faq.md

 ??? question "How much storage space do I have?"
     Use the ```quota``` command to get a summary of your current file system usage and available storage space.

+??? question "I'm over quota...what do I do?"
+    You can meet user quota (1-3) or group quota (1-5) by following the steps listed below:

+    Remove unused data to meet quota requirements.
+If the group quota is exceeded, consider removing former users' directories if they are large.
+You need to let us know the path to folders you don't have permission to remove and ask PI to respond to this thread with approval.

+    Temporary solution: move files to /scratch with a higher quota limit.
+Note that /scratch is not backed up, and you should not use it for long-term storage.

+    Move files to another storage.
+It could be a local machine or a cloud.
+See the data transfer section in the new user guide we are working on: https://rcc-uchicago.github.io/user-guide/midway23/midway_data_transfer/

+    Ask PI to submit a research allocation request to get more storage (If standard research allocation is not enough - special research allocation can give temporary storage of a greater size) https://rcc.uchicago.edu/accounts-allocations/request-allocation

+    Ask PI to purchase storage via the cluster partnership program: https://rcc.uchicago.edu/support-and-services/cluster-partnership-program

 ??? question "Why can't I write files into my home directory?"
     An error writing files typically happens when a user is over-quota.
 Please ensure that you are under quota both in terms of size and number of files with the `quota` command.